I have lived in Worcester for over twenty years and have two children raised and educated in the city.

-I will represent the residents of Rainbow Hill actively, seeking their views by knocking on doors year-round, and keeping in touch through regular newsletters.
+I will represent the residents of St Stephen actively, seeking their views by knocking on doors year-round with other local Green councillors, and keeping in touch through regular newsletters.
 I will tackle the problems that beset the local environment such as litter and broken pavements.
 I will work to improve public transport and cycling and walking facilities, to ease traffic congestion in the centre of Worcester and improve air quality.

 l want to see more transparency in local government, and more co-operation between the parties.
 I believe we must not lose sight of the bigger picture – the need to act now to keep the worst effects of global warming and depletion of natural resources at bay.

-We can all make a difference if we work together in a positive way and not waste time energy and public money in point-scoring.
-Creating community gardens with pollinator-friendly plants and bird-friendly habitats is an example of something simple and practical which we can all help to achieve at low cost.
-Our urban woodlands and green spaces are a valuable and necessary resource.
+We can make a big difference if we work together in a positive way and not waste time, energy and public money in point-scoring.